praveennhiremath/learning-library/developer-library/microservices-data-refactoring/extract-smaller-graph/extract-smaller-graph.md

     </copy>
     ```

-## Task 4: Alternative approach for creation of smaller graphs
+## Task 6: Alternative approach for creation of smaller graphs

-Directly upload the csv files into DB as followed in Lab 3 -> Task 3
+Download the below files from the cloud shell and directly upload the same csv files into DB as followed in Lab 3 -> Task 3.

-The only change is use the below files to upload and complete the Task 3 from Lab 3

 - `microservices-data-refactoring/livelabs/resources/NODES_259_NEW.csv` - Where we have table names.
 - `microservices-data-refactoring/livelabs/resources/EDGES_259_NEW.csv` - Where we have source(TABLE1) and destination(TABLE2) columns with the edge